-By state law, all persons practicing as professional counselors, school counselors, marriage and family therapists, clinical pastoral therapists, and/or who practice counseling independently must be licensed.
-Those earning a master's degree in Mental Health Counseling from Belmont University have met the first of many steps needed to attain the corresponding state licensure.
+By state law, all persons practicing as professional counselors, marriage and family therapists, clinical pastoral therapists, and/or who practice counseling independently must be licensed.
+Those earning a Master's Degree in Mental Health Counseling from Belmont University have met the first of many steps needed to attain this state licensure.
 It is important to note that state licensure is a separate process from that of attaining your master's degree and requires additional criteria.
-For example, Tennessee also requires that additional examinations be taken, and that post master's level supervision be attained through a state qualified supervisor.
-Since state licensure is handled through the state and not through Belmont University, students are advised to seek licensure approval and processes through Belmont's College of Education and the Tennessee Department of Education.
-Andrea McClain is the certification officer in the College of Education.
+For example, Tennessee also requires that additional examinations be taken and that post master's level supervision be attained through a state qualified supervisor.
+Since state licensure is handled through the state and not through Belmont University, students are advised to seek licensure information through the Tennessee Department of Health's Counseling Licensure Board.
+State licensure boards have the ability to change policies, laws, reviewing procedures and protocols, and requirements without notice.
+Applying early and with faculty assistance is recommended.
+The university cannot guarantee licensure if board changes are made after you graduate.